 The Training Simulator, added in 2007, is a three-story burn building, with repealing anchors, dual pitch roof, sprinkler system training area, repositionable wall panels to be set in any configuration, two burn rooms for live fire or smoke generator and confined space simulator training area; and expansive outdoor areas to provide ample room for police and enforcement agencies to advance their rescue and defense skills.
 This state of the art training facility provides a unique environment for our own firefighters, as well as firefighters and emergency personnel from across the state, to better prepare for situations they may encounter at the scene of an emergency.

-The Building Department consists of Jack Kramer, Building Official; Eric Maass, Planner; Mike Olson, Zoning Administrator and Kelly Wood, Town Clerk.
+The Building Department consists of Jack Kramer, Building Official; Eric Maass, Planner; Kurt Bearinger, Planner; Planning Commission; Zoning Administrator and Kelly Wood, Town Clerk.
 They are committed to providing the highest quality services to residents and permit applicants through timely and comprehensive plan reviews during the application process and thorough inspections at the time of construction.
 Jack Kramer is a licensed Building Official and Septic Inspector.
 He has an Associates of Science degree in Building Inspection Technology.
-Jack has 32 years of experience and currently works for eight northern suburb communities.
+Jack has over 32 years of experience and currently works for eight northern suburb communities.
 The Building Inspector is very accessible for construction questions and accommodating when scheduling inspections.
-Please contact Building Inspector, Jack Kramer at 651-351-5051.
+Please contact Building Inspector, Jack Kramer at 651-269-5633.
 Please contact the Township Clerk if you have any questions.

 Building and Driveway Permits are Required in Lent Township.